 Those actions contributed to some big wins.
 Here’s how your voices made a difference in May:

-Central America Update: New bill a win for advocacy
+Central America Update: New bill a win

 We had great news in May: The House introduced HR 2615, which would protect funding for vital programs in these countries and prioritize strengthening economic growth, anti-corruption, and security in the region.